xNasuni/luau-interop/README.md

 # Usage

-Luau is an embeddable programming language, but now it comes with an extra argument for the WebAssembly API allowing you to provide a custom environment for the script that is executed, alongside interop allowing JS to call functions from Lua, and Lua to call functions from JS.
+Luau is an embeddable programming language, but this fork adds an extra argument for the WebAssembly API allowing you to provide a custom environment for the script that is executed, alongside interop allowing JS to call functions from Lua, and Lua to call functions from JS.

 ## Building Luau for Web